WASHINGTON, D.C. – Cohen Milstein Sellers & Toll PLLC has been recognized by The Legal 500 as a leading firm in the practice areas of:

 Antitrust: Civil Litigation / Class Actions: Plaintiff

 - Cohen Milstein Sellers & Toll PLLC has ‘a deep bench of talent’, which ‘does an excellent job of representing plaintiff classes in civil antitrust litigation from inception to trial’.
-The team is led by Richard Koffman and Kit Pierson and includes a number of other highly regarded figures, such Daniel Small, David Young, Brent Johnson and New York-based Sharon Robertson.
+The team is led by Richard Koffman and Kit Pierson and includes a number of other highly regarded figures, such Daniel Small, Brent Johnson and New York-based Sharon Robertson.
 Small and others acted as co-lead counsel to a class of around 10,000 animation and visual effects workers in Re Animation Workers Antitrust Litigation; final approval of a $168.5m settlement was granted in 2017.
 In addition, Michael Eisenkraft and Douglas Richards (who both practice in New York) as well as Pierson are the firm’s lead partners in class action litigation in which it is alleged that a number of the world’s largest banks conspired to maintain anti-competitive control of the interest rate swaps (IRS) market.
 Named lawyers are based in Washington DC, except where otherwise stated.

 Dispute Resolution: Securities Litigation: Plaintiff